5o50/playbook/projects/cheatsheet-premiere.md

 Ctrl + L or (Ctrl + back btn swipe right) or Alt + select+ delete Right clip on clip > Unlink (to unlink audio and video)

-Tips:
+## Audio Level Tips
 - Skip imports are project creation
-- Keep your audio between -6dB and -12dB
+- Keep your audio between -6dB and -12dB for optimal levels
   - over 0dB its clipping (too loud)
   - under -40dB its too quiet
   - -6dB is the sweet spot
   - -12dB is the threshold for voice over

+## Others tips
 - Window > Workspaces > (Editing) Reset to Saved Layout

 ## Mouse Shortcuts (MX Master 3S)